|site search by freefind|

 Life is strange.
 Sometimes we wonder if God is in control.
-Everything can be going along just great and then from out of nowhere disaster strikes.
+Everything can be going along just great.
+Then from out of nowhere disaster strikes.
 We are knocked down sometimes with a single blow, sometimes with repeated blows which come so quickly we don't have time to react.
-Before we know it the life problems can leave us lying, wounded and bleeding, in the ditch.
-If God is in control why do bad things happen to good people?
+Before we know it the problems of life can leave us lying, wounded and bleeding, in the ditch.
+If God is in charge why do bad things happen to good people?
 Does God really care?

 Before we examine how this works in our personal lives, let's take a brief look at the lives of some Biblical men and women.
 Did God work good out of tragedy in their lives?
 Was God in control when their lives spiraled down in hurt and confusion?